tytydraco/yessleep/out/If_you_ever_feel_a_strange_chill_in_the_air_then_let_her_be_She_struggles_to_speak.md

 It was entertaining to observe from a distance, though I had learned well to not go near him.
 The Housekeeper had to save me once, the Fisherman did another day, and I managed to escape his actions myself the third time.
 I had learned my lesson after the third time.

 But as I watched the sun set from the warmth of that room, I started to feel her presence again.
-And I excited by it as I observed the corners of the room to see where she would appear, I stood and looked in a corner for a while to see if that would make her appear sitting on the bed again.
+And I was excited by it as I observed the corners of the room to see where she would appear, I even stood and looked in a corner for a while to see if that would make her appear sitting on the bed again.

 But nothing like that happened, I instead looked outside and saw her standing under a tree in the yard, close to the still fine fence.
 She glowed in the twilight, and she looked at me from there.
 She had chosen an inconvenient location.

-I dressed myself as I could for the winter evening, having learned well from that night, and head down the stairs and towards the manor’s door.
-The Fisherman was there on the porch still, he greeted me, and I returned his greeting out of necessity, but nothing more than that.
+I dressed myself as best as I could for the winter evening, having learned well from that night, and headed down the stairs and towards the manor’s door.
+The Fisherman was there on the porch still, he greeted me, and I returned his greeting out of necessity, but nothing more.

 I quickly went over to the tree under which she stood, my arms around me because of the cold.
 She looked at me as I approached, and her glow lit up the evening mist all around her, creating a dreamlike visage.